-Our students live in student houses all throughout the city of Groningen, since we do not have a campus.
+Our students live in student houses all throughout the city of Groningen, since we do not have university-owned accommodation.
 Corporate and private landlords provide rooms for our students.
-Therefore, looking for a a place to live in Groningen can be a challenging experience.
-Housing is scarce, rooms may be small and they may also be more expensive than what you are used to at home.
+Students live in housing of all shapes and sizes: large blocks dedicated for students, apartments, little cottages (called "schipperswoning"), or even houseboats!
+Looking for a place to live in Groningen can be a challenging experience, so it is worth applying early so that you can ensure you get the place you are looking for.

 SSH Student Housing

-SSH is an independent non-profit organization providing student housing in Groningen.
-The University has reserved more than 1550 rooms for new international students with the SSH in order to offer each new international student a furnished room to rent for the maximum of one year.
+SSH is an independent non-profit organisation providing student housing in Groningen.
+The University has reserved more than 1550 rooms for new international students with the SSH in order to offer new international students a furnished room to rent for the maximum of one year.

 SSH manages several International Student Houses.
 The International Student Houses are a fun and social experience; you live with students from all over the world and get to know them very well.